Escape!

 1947 - 1954

-William Conrad was one of several deep voiced hosts to Escape.
+William Conrad was one of several deep voiced hosts on Escape.
 Another was Paul Frees (click image for the photo of Paul Frees)

 The innovative series was a summer replacement for Suspense.
-Both series had a few things in comman, but the differences were significant.
+Both series had a few things in common, but the differences were significant.
 Suspense had the big money, the big names, and the big network promotions.
-Escape had less attention and less oversight.
-Whereas Suspense spent a lot of its time on commercials and chit chat between the host and guest stars, Escape invested its precious airtime in the story.
-The plot of Suspense usually involved mystery and crime, but Escape was more adventure.
+Escape had virtually no stars or ads.
+Whereas Suspense spent a lot of its time on commercials and chit-chat between the host and guest stars, Escape invested its precious airtime in the story and sustaining the tension.
+The plot of Suspense usually involved mystery and crime, but Escape was more action and adventure.
 That included science fiction, the supernatural, horror, and action stories involving man vs. nature, or man vs. man (and that sometimes included crime and espionage).
 Escape aired many original scripts, but often also adapted great classics like Kipling's The Man Who Would Be King, H.G.Wells' The Time Machine, and F. Scott Fitzgerald's comic adventure, A Diamond as Big as the Ritz.

 Artist depiction of "Three Skeleton Key" courtesy of Tune In For Terror © 1992